ihatetoast/tic-tac-toebeans/README.md

 I've had "tic tac toebeans" stuck in my head for a long time, so I thought just getting the tic-tac-toe game with paws instead of naughts and crosses will help manage my senility.

+## What About

+Accessibility?
+Yes, this would not be a game for those with visual impairments.
+Ideally, there'd be some other ways to identify the player's symbol.
+The reason I am making this is for a reason to do the paws and toebeans via CSS.
+Attempting to solve the issue by using role="img" and aria-label="pink (or black) toe bean", etc.

 ---